Versace: Donatella Versace, 1997–2025

-In September 2018 Michael Kors offered to buy Versace for two billion euros.
+In September 2018, Michael Kors offered to buy Versace for two billion euros.
 Versace announced all Blackstone and Versace family shares were sold to Michael Kors Limited.
 The acquisition was completed in December 2018, with Donatella Versace remaining head of creative design.
 In January 2019, Gianni Versace S.r.l. joined Capri Holdings, forming a new global fashion luxury group alongside Michael Kors and Jimmy Choo.

-In 2018 Versace stopped using fur in its products and in 2020 announced it would stop using kangaroo leather.
+In 2018, Versace stopped using fur in its products and in 2020 announced it would stop using kangaroo leather.
 In October 2018, Versace announced its first Pre-Fall season show in New York, scheduled on Gianni Versace's 2 December birthdate.
 In 2021, Versace opened its first SoHo, New York boutique.

-Dario Vitale, 2025–present
+Dario Vitale, 2025

 In March 2025, Versace announced the appointment of Dario Vitale to Chief Creative Officer.
-Donatella Versace will remain with the brand, as Chief Brand Ambassador.
+Donatella Versace will remain with the brand, as Chief Brand Ambassador, and will focus on philanthropic endeavors.

+In September 2025, Vitale presented his debut and only collection for Spring Summer 2026.

 Around the time of Vitale's appointment, Il Sole 24 Ore and Reuters reported that Capri Holdings had put Versace up for sale and given Prada preferential access, ahead of other potential suitors, to the company's financial data.
 By April 2025, Prada announced it was buying Versace for 1.25 billion euros ($1.38 billion) from Capri.

+By December 2025, Prada completed the acquisition of Versace, and Versace announced Vitale's exit a few days after.
+With the transaction, Prada, which also included Miu Miu, strengthened its position against rivals such as LVMH, while former owner Capri Holdings used the proceeds from the sale to reduce its debt.
+Prada's management said that Versace held significant long-term potential.

+Pieter Mulier, 2026-

+In February 2026, Versace announced Pieter Mulier would be the next Chief Creative Officer.
+He will be taking the position on July 1, 2026.

 Brands

 Atelier Versace

 As an Italian house, Versace is a correspondent member of the Chambre Syndicale de la Haute Couture.

-In 2004, it decided to pull couture off the runway for the first time and, for several years, invited only editors to see the clothes on racks.
-In 2012, Versace returned to the couture schedule, only to halt its couture shows again from 2017.
+In 2004, the brand decided to pull couture off the runway for the first time and, for several years, invited only editors to see the clothes on racks.
+In 2012, Versace returned to the couture schedule, only to halt its couture shows again from 2017, announcing their couture collections only through photo books posted on their website.

+On March 5, 2026, Prada Group announced that Atelier Versace will return to the Paris Fashion Week couture schedule starting in 2027.